At a glance

 - We work with other foundation teams, including Maternal, Newborn & Child Health, to conduct research, advocate for policy change, and introduce new tools in sub-Saharan Africa and Southeast Asia.

-Our work to improve the health of mothers and babies is guided by two priorities: to focus more on biological vulnerability rather than on disease-specific conditions, and to focus on the period between conception and age 2, when addressing biological vulnerabilities has a disproportionate impact.
-We believe that these strategic priorities are critical to improving the resilience of pregnant women and babies and expanding the pipeline of interventions that specifically address their needs.
+Our work to improve the health of mothers and babies is guided by two priorities: to focus more on biological vulnerabilities than disease-specific conditions, and to focus on the period between conception and age 2, the period in which addressing biological vulnerabilities can have the greatest impact.
+We believe that these priorities are critical to improving the resilience of pregnant women and babies and expanding the pipeline of interventions that specifically address their needs.

 Areas of focus